Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRC §6038A; T.D.
 9796; IRS Instructions for Form 5472.
 Verified June 2026.

 The hardest part for founders to accept is that income is irrelevant.
 The penalty is triggered by failing to file a requiredform, and the form is required whenever there was a reportable transaction.
 Because virtually every foreign-owned single-member LLC has at least one reportable transaction — even funding the LLC counts — almost all of them must file, and almost all are therefore exposed to the penalty if they do not.
-If you are unsure whether your LLC must file, the /do-i-need-to-file/ qualifier settles it in under a minute.
+If you are unsure whether your LLC must file, the do I need to file qualifier settles it in under a minute.

 Yes.
 The penalty is triggered by failure to file, not by earning income.
-Because funding the LLC, paying its formation fee, or lending it money each count as a reportable transaction, a zero-revenue LLC that does not file still faces the $25,000 penalty.
+Because funding the LLC, paying its formation fee, or lending it money each count as a reportable transaction, a dormant, zero-revenue LLC that does not file still faces the $25,000 penalty.

 This is the single most expensive misunderstanding in this area of tax law.
 Founders reason: “My LLC made no money, so I have nothing to report and nothing to file.”
 That is wrong.
 Form 5472 is triggered by a transaction, not by profit.
 The very act of moving money from your personal account to fundthe LLC is a reportable capital contribution.
 Paying the LLC’s state filing fee from your own pocket is reportable.
 Lending the LLC money is reportable.
 Each of these creates a reportable transaction in a year with $0 of revenue.